 The exception, however, is peanut butter.
 Peanuts belong to the legume family and do not pose the hazards that arise from eating macadamia nuts, pecans, pistachios, walnuts, or almonds.
 So, go ahead!
 Fill your dog's favorite puzzle toy with peanut butter the night before and freeze it.
 As guests start to nibble, the frozen Kong treat will keep your dog occupied, content, and out of trouble for a little while.

 Say No to Alliums

-Alliums include onions, garlic, chives, scallions, leeks and shallots.
-These are commonly used ingredients in a variety of appetizers, entrees and sides dishes, including dips, salads, soups and stuffing.
+Alliums include onions, garlic, chives, scallions, leeks, and shallots.
+These are commonly used ingredients in a variety of appetizers, entrees and sides dishes, including dips, salads, soups, and stuffing.
+According to the ASPCA, you should avoid feeding your pets these people foods.
 Although garlic or onion may be one of the ingredients in your pet's commercial food, the amount is extremely low.
 Sharing any of your Thanksgiving Day cooking that contains alliums puts your pet at risk for blood cell damage or toxic anemia.

 Say Yes to Turkey

-Aromas from your juicy, golden brown, bird tantalize your dog and cat.
+The tantalizing aromas from your juicy, golden brown, bird will be sure to tempt your dog and cat.
 They can both enjoy this quintessential entrée of Thanksgiving as long as you take care to remove all the bones.
 Bones from poultry are soft, brittle, and unsafe for your pet to chew or gnaw on.
 They can break and become stuck in your pet's throat or esophagus or splinter and perforate the bowel during digestion.
-Offer white meat, which is leaner, when carving turkey for your pets.
+The best thing to offer your pup or kitty during Thanksgiving is white meat, which is leaner, when carving turkey for your pets.
 Never feed raw or undercooked turkey to your pets or they will be at risk for contracting salmonella poisoning.